HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_content_delivery/mls/mls_extension/wcm_mls_install.md

 The multilingual solution consists of a set of extensions to Web Content Manager that can be used to manage the authoring, workflow, and configuration of your multilingual system.

+!!! note
-1.  **Note:** With HCL Digital Experience 9.5 Container Update CF192, multilingual solution \(MLS\) is now enabled out of the box.
+    With HCL Digital Experience 9.5 Container Update CF192, multilingual solution \(MLS\) is now enabled out of the box.
 This means that the following steps do not need to be run in the container.

-2. Ensure that the WasPassword and PortalAdminPwd passwords are set in the wkplc.properties file.
+1. Ensure that the WasPassword and PortalAdminPwd passwords are set in the wkplc.properties file.

-3. Run the following registration command from the `[wp\_profile\_root](../reference/wpsdirstr.md#wp_profile_root)/ConfigEngine` directory:
+2. Run the following registration command from the `[wp\_profile\_root](../reference/wpsdirstr.md#wp_profile_root)/ConfigEngine` directory:

     -   **Windows™**